Lamden/docs/docs/develop/wallet_api/overview.md

 1. The Lamden Wallet creates ONE [Linked Account](/docs/wallet/accounts_linked_overview) for each URL.
 Example, DAPP1.mydomain.com and DAPP2.mydomain.com would be concidered 2 seperate DAPPS Lamden Wallet.
 2. All images used for customization are prefixed with the DAPPS's hostname when displayed in the wallet.
 3. A brand new [Linked Account](/docs/wallet/accounts_linked_overview) is created for your dApp in the Lamden Wallet and you are permitted to only transaction against that one account.
 4. A DAPP can only approve ONE smart contract per network type (testnet, mainnet).
 User approval is needed for EACH network.
+Smart contact can be changed later, but it's not recommended.
+The use will be provded a popup to warn then if you the smart contract is changing.
 5. The contract to be approved must exist on the network it's being approved on before trying to create a connection request.
 6. All transacations are locked to the user approved contract for that network.
 This includes state variable lookups when creating charms; although this could change in the future.
 7. All event detail is passed in JSON format.